Background image

 2015 was a huge year for the midfielder, being selected in all major international tournaments that year.

-Jane Claxton made her Olympic debut at Rio 2016 in the midfield for the Hockeyroos.
-The Aussies had a tough start to their 2016 Olympic campaign, going down 2-1 against both Great Britain and the USA in their opening two pool matches.
-Despite this disappointment, the side went on to secure three consecutive wins against India, Argentina and Japan, leaving them to face Trans-Tasman rivals New Zealand in the quarter-finals.
+Jane made her Olympic debut at Rio 2016 in the midfield.
+The Hockeyroos had a tough start to their 2016 Olympic campaign, going down 2-1 against both Great Britain and the USA in their opening two pool matches.
+Despite this, the side went on to secure three consecutive wins against India, Argentina and Japan, leaving them to face Trans-Tasman rivals New Zealand in the quarter-finals.
 Hopes of a medal finish were dashed as the Aussies went down 4-2 to the Kiwis, leaving the ladies to finish in 6th place.

 She became a Commonwealth Games silver medallist on the Gold Coast in April 2018.
 Jane was also part of the silver medal winning Hockeyroos team at FIH’s 2019 Pro League, losing to the Netherlands on penalties after a 2-2 draw.